 Eating too much fat can cause heart disease

 Eating too much fat increases your risk for heart disease, even in people who aren’t overweight, according to research.
 According to a report by the American Heart Association, overweight people who consume more than 20 percent of their calories from fat are 50 percent more likely to develop heart disease over the course of 15 years than those who consume less fat.
-And it isn’t just disease risk that comes with overweight; psychological factors also play a part in the development of heart disease.
+And it isn’t just disease risk that comes with being overweight; psychological factors also play a part in the development of heart disease.

 According to a study published in the New England Journal of Medicine eating lots of fat can cause heart disease.
 Researchers looked at data from 24,000 people ages 50-69 who were enrolled in the Women’s Health Initiative, a randomized clinical trial looking at the effect of lifestyle changes on heart disease risk factors.
 The participants were divided into three groups.
 Each group was given information about how much weight they could gain over three months with Easy Walk, an antidiabetic medication; through a weight loss program; or a control group that received information about weight loss but wasn’t given any interventions.